leecrossley/cordova-plugin-apple-watch/README.md

 ```

 - *title* - shown in the short-look interface as a brief indication of the intent of the notification
+- *category* - defines the notification interface to show and action buttons (if any)
 - *body* - shown in the long-look interface to provide more detail
 - *badge* - app icon badge number